spdx/spdx-spec/chapters/package-information.md

 This field provides a place for recording the actual date the package was built.

-Table 38 — Metadata for the release date
+Table 38 — Metadata for the built date

 | Attribute | Value |
 | --------- | ----- |